Daniel Immerwahr

 Daniel Immerwahr (born May 21, 1980) is an American historian and author.
 He is the Bergen Evans Professor in the Humanities at the Weinberg College of Arts & Sciences at Northwestern University.

 His first book, Thinking Small, was published in 2015 and won the Merle Curti Award.
 His second book, How to Hide an Empire (2019), was a national bestseller, one of the New York Times critics' top books of the year, and winner of the Robert H. Ferrell Prize.

 Early life and education

 Immerwahr grew up in Swarthmore, Pennsylvania.
-He is Jewish and is first cousin twice removed of Clara Immerwahr, the pioneering chemist and first wife of Fritz Haber.
+He is Jewish and is first cousin twice removed of the pioneering chemist Clara Immerwahr (1870–1915), first wife of Nobel Prize winner Fritz Haber.
+He is a son of Paula Sepinuck, a theater writer and director, and John Immerwahr, Professor Emeritus of Philosophy at Villanova University and emeritus trustee of the Wenner-Gren Foundation.
 He received his undergraduate degree from Columbia University in 2002, before obtaining a second undergraduate degree at King's College, Cambridge in 2004 as a Marshall Scholar.
 In 2011, Immerwahr received a Ph.D. in history from the University of California, Berkeley.
-From 2011-2012, he was a postdoctoral research fellow at Columbia University's Committee on Global Thought.
+From 2011 to 2012, he was a postdoctoral research fellow at Columbia University's Committee on Global Thought.